Final-Project-Telerik-Academy/WEare/README.md

 You can execute Newman directly from these two script files in Postman folder in the project:

 _For Linux:_
-1. Navigate to the "Postman" directory within the project.
+1. Navigate to the "Newman" directory within the project.
 2. Open a terminal in this directory.
 3. Write in terminal one of these commands: